zachMitchell/programmingNotes/swift/notes.md

 ```swift
 var myCoolClosure = {() ->String in return "hi"} //really fast
 ```
+* When calling closures, you don't need to specify the name in the arguments.

 * swift comes with a sorting method that requires a function (made by you!) to work.
 It seems to act like a double for loop in terms of how it's iterating through things.
 ```swift